All cars use some form of battery for functions like starting the engine, powering lights and accessories, or maintaining safety systems.

 Battery degradation and recycling

 Like all batteries, lithium-ion batteries in EVs degrade over time.
 But EV batteries can last for many years and come with guarantees from manufacturers.
+Research and analysis from GEOTAB indicates the latest batteries will comfortably outlast the life of the vehicle itself.
 Industry is improving ways to recycle batteries used in EVs.

 Battery degradation varies widely depending on how the battery is used.
 Factors include age, temperature, intensity of charging, number of charge cycles, quality of the manufacturer’s battery ecosystem and more.